Quick Reference

 Why it matters: Drives decisions about how much content to show, how to structure screens, and when to add practice or breaks.

-Extras: Blog post · Outline template
+Resources: Blog post · Design checklist

 Compliance Training

-Training that helps employees follow laws, regulations, or internal policies— such as safety, ethics, data privacy, or harassment prevention.
+Training that helps employees follow laws, regulations, or internal policies, such as safety, ethics, data privacy, or harassment prevention.

-Why it matters: Often legally required, highly visible to leadership, and a big opportunity to move beyond “check-the-box” courses.
+Why it matters: Often legally required, highly visible to leadership, and a big opportunity to move beyond check-the-box courses.

-Extras: Blog post · Makeover checklist
+Resources: Blog post · Makeover checklist

 Curriculum